Program of Excellence

 Hometown: Kelowna, B.C.

-Martell is a full-time strength and conditioning coach and specializes in helping athletes take their games to the next level.
+Martell has 16 years experience as a full-time strength and conditioning coach, and specializes in helping athletes take their games to the next level.

-Originally from Kelowna, Martell played four years of junior hockey split between the Sicamous Eagles of the Kootenay International Junior Hockey League and the Notre Dame Hounds of the Saskatchewan Junior Hockey League.
-He also played professional hockey in the United States, Netherlands and Germany.
-A graduate of Castleton State University in Vermont, Martell obtained a Bachelor’s Degree in Exercise Science and played on the Men’s Hockey Team for three seasons.
+Originally from Kelowna, Martell played four years of junior hockey split between the Sicamous Eagles of the Kootenay International Junior Hockey League during the 2000-01 season and the Notre Dame Hounds of the Saskatchewan Junior Hockey League from 2002-2004.
+He also played professional hockey in the United States, Netherlands and Germany from 2010-2017.

 BC Athlete Assistance Program & CSCP Targeted Athlete